WittenYeh/cuPageRank/README.md

 # cuPageRank

-Simple Implementation of Parallel PageRank with CUDA, for teaching proposes;
+Simple yet High-Performance Implementation of Parallel PageRank with CUDA, for teaching proposes;